KasperKnop/WEB1/docs/07-second-project.md

 JavaScript or any external libraries or frameworks are still not allowed.

 !!! tip "Tips"
     - The projects will be discussed at the exam.
-Focus on applying what you’ve learned to make it easier to explain and showcase your skills.
+Focus on applying what you've learned to make it easier to explain and showcase your skills.
 A more interesting project might lead to a more interesting discussion.
     - Provide helpful validation feedback: Indicate errors clearly, and if possible, offer hints on how to fix them.
 Instant feedback reduces frustration.
     - Put yourself in the shoes of the user: Consider their needs, background, and potential challenges when filling out your form.
+    - Consider collaborating directly through your GitHub repository, and/or use the [Live Share](https://visualstudio.microsoft.com/services/live-share/) plugin in VS Code to code together in real time.

 ## Submission📤